 Unless you’re staying for an extended period of time, you’ll find it difficult to squeeze everything the local area has to offer into a single visit.
 Some of the best scuba diving in Cancun can be found at:

 Some of the shallower sections are perfect for snorkeling too.
-And if you’re in Cancun for scuba diving qualification or find that you need to get it when you arrive, you might be able to take your course here.
+And if you’re in Cancun for scuba diving qualifications or find that you need to get it when you arrive, you might be able to take your course here.

 The Cancun Underwater Museum, a.k.a.
-Musa
+MUSA

 This is another must-visit location when scuba diving in Cancun.
 Especially if you love tropical fish or the possibility of swimming with sharks!

 This former US Navy minesweeper was bought by the Mexican Navy and then sunk as the base for an artificial reef in the 1980s.
 Scuba diving in Cancun, Mexico is known for being very welcoming for beginner divers, but the C-58 is definitely not for the uninitiated.
 You’ll need to be accustomed to diving with something over your head and the wreck is deeper than most other local dives.

 The Ko’ox Dive Team is intimate with the local dive sites more than most Cancun scuba centers, so you can get all the advice, support and information you need before you set out.

 When is the best time of year to go scuba diving in Cancun, Mexico?

 Best conditions for Ocean diving: December till April Bull shark diving in Playa Del Carmen from November till March Best conditions for Cenote Diving: May till September Whale Shark season is from June till September Kitesurfing season is from November till May